 Then we have the black model, the Hero5, and Hero6 Black to be specific.
 These look almost identical as far as the body goes, but it’s what’s on the inside that counts, right?
 We’ll talk about the differences between the two in a moment.
 But these have a nice touchscreen on the back.
 It’s still a little camera, but it’s bigger than the session and has a lot more capabilities.

-And the Fusion is this bigger, square-shaped camera with a lens on both sides so that it can capture 360 degrees around itself, so that's kinda cool.
+The Fusion is a bigger, square-shaped camera with a lens on both sides so that it can capture 360 degrees around itself, so that’s kinda cool.
 This is a brand new model for GoPro, and it just started shipping.
-It's $700 here in the U.S. and it's likely not what you're thinking if you're thinking “gee I'd really like to have a GoPro” so if you happen to be totally new to the GoPro world this is probably not what you're looking for.
+It’s $700 here in the U.S. and it’s likely not what you’re thinking if you’re thinking “gee I’d really like to have a GoPro” so if you happen to be totally new to the GoPro world this is probably not what you’re looking for.
 But hey, if it is, by all means, hook yourself up and then can I borrow it?
-Because I think it'd be fun to play with for a bit.
+Because I think it’d be fun to play with for a bit.